WordPress Statnive Plugin · Parhum Khoshbakht

 Every Analytics Plugin Has a Performance Cost

-We built an automated test framework that isolates each analytics plugin’s performance impact.
+We built an automated test framework that isolates each analytics plugin.
 The process:

 1. Deactivate all analytics plugins via the WordPress REST API